Rush Limbaugh and another hour of broadcast excellence.

 They're not yet women.

-But I'm telling you, I don't know why the Republicans want to sign on to this kind of incoherent, inconsistent, really risky, and unpredictable.
+But I'm telling you, I don't know why the Republicans want to sign on to this kind of incoherent, inconsistent, really risky and unpredictable.

 We don't know what Susan Rice is going to decide tomorrow she wants to do.

-And we don't know what Valley Valerie Jarrett's going to decide that she wants to do after Susan Rice decides something.
+And we don't know what Valerie Jarrett's going to decide that she wants to do after Susan Rice decides something.

 And then Samantha Power might show up for work and decide she wants to do something.